Accelerated Certification for Teachers & Master of Education

 - Student candidates with a grade point average (GPA) of 3.0 or higher in their area of certification are waived from taking Praxis II.

-- For those seeking a teaching license in Spanish, French, or German, the Praxis II is not needed.
-The candidate must pass an Oral Proficiency and Written Proficiency exam.
-These tests are set up through the Modern Languages department at Carthage College.
-Please contact the Admission Counselor for the ACT program for more information.
+- The Praxis II is not needed for a teaching license in Spanish, French, or German.
+The candidate must pass an oral and written proficiency exam set up through the Modern Languages Department at Carthage.
+Please contact the Office of Admissions for more information.

 Out-of-State License Applications